osifinance/osifinanceapi/README.md

 ## Contributing
-Want to help us improve osiAPI?
+Want to help us improve osifinanceAPI?
 Check out our Contributing Guide to learn about running CanvasAPI as a developer, picking issues to work on, submitting bug reports, contributing patches, and more.

 ## Quickstart
-Getting started with osiAPI is easy.
+Getting started with osifinanceAPI is easy.

-Like most API clients, osiAPI exposes a single class that provides access to the rest of the API: Osifinance.
+Like most API clients, osifinanceAPI exposes a single class that provides access to the rest of the API: Osifinance.

 The first thing to do is instantiate a new Osifinance object by providing your Osifinance instance’s root API URL and a valid API key.
 Additionally, you can include constant financial data such as your filing status or salary.

 ```
 # Import the Osifinance class
-from osiapi import Osifinance
+from osifinanceAPI import Osifinance
-from osiapi import states
+from osifinanceAPI import states

 # OSI Finance API key
 API_KEY = "p@$$w0rd"